 As a composer, Mr. Picton has composed many chamber works, a few orchestral works, and countless jazz compositions, pop songs, and children songs.
 He has had numerous live performances of these works, as well as recordings released.
 He is a member of New York Composers Circle, as well as Eclectix, another New York based composers organization, and the Music Heritage Jazz Collective.

-He has recently had his Redwood Prelude and Fugue for Organ performed in Moscow, Russia, and both his woodwind quintets ("Music for the Birds", and "A Pandemeic Era for Change"), have received numerous performances in New Brunswick, Canada.
+He was recently commissioned to compose a trio for oboe, piano, and cello (Oboe Trio Fantasy), which was performed twice in Taipei, Taiwan, in July of 2023.
+Both his woodwind quintets ("Music for the Birds", and "A Pandemic Era for Change"), have received numerous performances in New Brunswick, Canada, and he has had his Redwood Prelude and Fugue for Organ performed in Moscow, Russia.
 He has been commissioned by Central Park Brass Quintet in New York City, the Girl Scouts of America, and has collaborated with video artists to compose and record music for environmental videos.

-He also has released a total of 4 CD's under his own name, including 2 jazz CD's, one classical CD of his original compositions, and one Children's CD.
-In addition to that, he has co-produced one double CD, called Sun and Moon,with his wife Emiko Hayashi, also a jazz pianist and composer.
+He also has released a total of 5 CD's under his own name, including 2 jazz CD's, one classical CD of his original compositions, and one Children's CD.
+In addition to that, he has co-produced one double CD, called Sun and Moon, with his wife Emiko Hayashi, also a jazz pianist and composer.

 Mr. Picton has had radio airplay of his music on WBAI in New York City, as well as on WPKN, in Bridgeport, CT., and overseas, on Estonia Radio.
 He has also performed live on PBS Channel 13 Television.